HOW TO TRAVEL TO COSTA RICA DURING THE PANDEMIC (updated Oct 25th 2020)

 This is a basic primer for people confused by all the various and conflicting data floating around on the subject and/or have trouble with Spanish language.
-No the photo is not a virus, it is a lovely amapola flowring in the Pura Vida garden all year roundas it is known locally, one of over 200 hibiscus species.
+No the photo is not a virus, it is a lovely amapola flowering in the Pura Vida garden all year round, one of over 200 hibiscus species.

 For starters all travel you book must have the ability to reschedule - flights should be flexible (many airlines have removed their reschedulining fees) and accommodations and other travel that you book like car rentals or tours should be easily cancel-able with no deposits or refundable deposits.
 If you get stuck just email me at the hotel or post a question on the Costa Rica Tripadvisor Forum - it took a month trying to distill all the info, hopefully this will be useful.
 Come on down when you are comfortable traveling again, you will be very welcome back in Costa Rica,

 To get into the country you need 4 things (beyond a passport valid for at least 6 months).